The Manchester Derby for Bragging Rights

 Pre-match build by the fans

-After dominating the league last year, Manchester City fans will taunt the United fans with songs and a feel of superiority.
-This may come back to them as last year United came from 2-0 at half time to win 2-3 at the final whistle.
+After dominating the league previous years, Manchester City fans will taunt the United fans with songs and a feel of superiority.
+This may come back to them as last year United came from 2-0 at half time to win 2-3 at the final whistle in 2018.
 The blues fans were at the end of the banter that night.

 Back to 2020 January, the last match in Trafford between the 2 sides was at the League Cup where City thrashed United 1-3.
 It could have been 1-6 for City at half time with a dominant display from the blue side of town.